Skip to main content

 • “- Enforcer was a quick cash grab gallery shooter that is X-COM in name only.”

-Character development in this game is highlighted as a significant aspect, with players feeling a deep emotional connection to their soldiers due to the game's punishing mechanics, including permadeath.
-The sense of achievement from overcoming challenging missions enhances the narrative, making players invest in their characters' journeys, despite the inherent risks of losing them.
-Overall, while some reviews note a focus on mission objectives over individual character arcs, the emotional weight of character loss and progression remains a core element of the experience.
+Character development in this game is highlighted as a significant aspect, with players experiencing deep emotional connections to their soldiers, especially given the punishing nature of permadeath.
+The sense of achievement from overcoming challenging missions enhances the narrative, making victories feel monumental while losses are profoundly impactful.
+However, some reviews suggest that the focus on overall mission success may overshadow individual character growth compared to newer titles in the genre.

 • “This, in my view, is the greatest game of all time.
-It has it all: a great story, character development, and for me, the most important part is the feeling of achievement.
+It has it all: a great story, character development, and the most important part for me is the feeling of achievement.
 This game is so punishing; not only does it have the feature it is famous for—permadeath—but the enemies punish you for every mistake you make.
 When you do beat them, you feel as though you just climbed Mt.
 Everest.
-Overcoming missions that have made the best players cry is a good feeling, but there is no worse feeling than seeing a soldier you have seen go through the ranks, kill countless enemies, and be a complete star, be torn apart by cruel fate.”
+For example, everyone has experienced the mission where, as soon as their soldiers leave the ship, they are gunned down.
+Overcoming that mission, which has made the best players cry, is a good feeling.
+But there is no worse feeling than seeing a soldier you have watched go through the ranks, kill countless enemies, and be a complete star, be torn apart by a cruel enemy.”

 • “It's more 'realistic' than the newer XCOM in that it's about the overall mission and not about character development.”